 - Managers with operational, zoning, and/or financial experience in medical marijuana, to fill in your gaps of knowledge

-Establishing your finances
+Establish your finances

 Your finances are another tiebreaking factor in your application.
 The health department and state government want to see that your business has enough capital to sustain itself through its first few years, which are typically not as lucrative.
 An application may call for proof of capitalization of at least $250,000, though the exact number varies by state.
 You should aim to gather more liquid capital than your application requires.
 This will set your application apart and will also help your business, since more capital means more chances to succeed.

-Finding a facility
+Find a facility